wasm-forge/ic-rusqlite/docs/src/performance_tips.md

 CREATE INDEX IF NOT EXISTS idx_persons_name ON customers(name);
 ```

 Also plan how you store your data.
-If you store the first_name and last_name concatenated in the same column, it won’t be possible to efficiently search by last_name without performing a full table scan, e.g.:
+If you store the `first_name` and `last_name` concatenated in the same column, it won’t be possible to efficiently search by last_name without performing a full table scan, e.g.:
 ```sql
 ...
 WHERE name LIKE '%Johnson'
 ```

-Plan ahead, how you store your data.
-If you store the `first_name` and the `last_name` concatinated in the same table column, it won't be possible to search by the `last_name` without a full table scan, eg. .

 - **Check Instructions passed to see if you want to quit early and bulk insertions.**